cobalthex/DyingAndMore/future.md

 0. Rewrite asset manager to provide mark and sweep ability and to simply design.
 	- Provide ability to pass in folder to search to have for eg. map relative files

+0. DefManager that can load/cache defs

+0. Unique/aggregate definitions - All Entities of type Foo reference Foo

 0. Invisibility

 0. Ambient sounds and sound scenery